amitnyc83/sinatra-nested-forms-readme-v-000/README.md

 ## Forms That Create Multiple Objects

-In web apps, we use forms to create objects.
+In web applications, we use forms to create objects.
 When you fill out a form for a dinner reservation on Open Table, you're creating a reservation object.
 When you upload a photo to Instagram, you're creating an image object.